Hongnodie/Apollo-Server-Client-Template/README.md

   node index.js
   ```

-  As for Frontend <br>
+  <strong> As for Frontend </strong><br>

-  All necessary code displayed in two forms: built-in index or export default to index.js [Go to frontend folder](https://github.com/Hongnodie/Apollo-Server-Client-Template/tree/React-MongoDB-Express/Frontend/reactscript)
+  All necessary code displayed in two forms: built-in index or export default to index.js [Go to frontend folder](https://github.com/Hongnodie/Apollo-Server-Client-Template/tree/Redux-React-Apollo-Express/Frontend/reactscript)

   All commands to run for frontend (in the terminal) (or alias "Shell") are summed up here (terminal direct to the index.js in frontend folder i.e. /Frontend/reactscript/src)
   ```